 Yvonne Moore, Administrative Assistant

 Yvonne Moore has served as Leadership Jacksonville’s Administrative Assistant since 2009.
 Prior to joining Leadership Jacksonville, she worked with the nonprofit Kesler Mentoring Connection and the City of Jacksonville.
 Yvonne graduated from Illinois State University with a Bachelor of Science degree in Psychology and did post-graduate study in guidance and counseling at the University of Guam.
 Following graduation, she worked in human resources for the U.S. Department of Navy, but left after 10 years to be a stay-at-home mom, raise four children, and follow her career military husband Gary to various duty stations in the U.S. and abroad.
 During the “Navy” years, Yvonne participated on military base advisory boards, served as aircraft carrier’s ombudsman, and volunteered in her local churches and children’s schools.
-Re-joining the workforce when the children were older, Yvonne found opportunities in the banking and finance arenas where she served as a credit union branch manager, facility manager for a budget/loan assistance organization, and provided financial counseling assistance for the elderly.
+Re-joining the workforce when the children were older, she found opportunities in the banking and finance arenas where she served as a credit union branch manager, facility manager for a budget/loan assistance organization, and provided financial counseling assistance for the elderly.
 The family settled permanently in Jacksonville when Gary retired from the military in 1995 after 26 years of service.
 They continue to enjoy cultural and recreational activities the Jacksonville area has to offer, but look for opportunities to visit the children and grandchildren scattered throughout the country.